gilbertofp16/chat_negotiation/DEVELOPMENT_PLAN.md

 ---

 ## Requirement 7.
-Tiny MCP browse tool (Black Swan sanity checks)
+Tiny MCP browse tool (Black Swan sanity checks) (Completed)

 **Tasks**
-1. Implement a **minimal MCP server** with a single action: `browse_bsw(topic|query)` that:
+1. Implement a **minimal MCP server** with a single action: `browse_bsw(topic)` that constrains queries to the Black Swan negotiation domain and returns a summary and sources.
+(Completed)
-   - Restricts queries to the Black Swan negotiation domain (short allowlist).
+2. Create a LangChain `Tool` wrapper around the MCP client to make it available to agents.
+(Completed)
-   - Returns a normalized summary and top sources with titles and URLs.
+3. Integrate the tool into the LangChain agent executor, allowing the LLM to decide when to call it.
+(Completed)
-2. Register MCP in Cline and locally.
+4. Update the LangChain system prompt to instruct the agent on the proper, secondary use of the tool.
+(Completed)
-3. Prompt policy: model may call MCP only to **sanity check** and enrich advice; book content remains the primary source.
+5. Integrate the same tool into the CrewAI agent, ensuring consistent agentic capabilities.
+(Completed)
-4. UI: show when browse was used and list 1–2 sources.
+6. UI: show when browse was used and list 1–2 sources.
+(Pending UI implementation)

 **Dependencies**
 - Base app operational; Cline available.